anton-vinogradov/apache-ignite-release/scripts/README.txt

     - GPG (already installed at most of *Nix)

     In case you're on Windows, please make sure all listed software installed under WLS.
-    Type "bash" at windows console and check each one.
-Use following command to check. java -version
+    Type "bash" at Windows console and check each one.
+Use following commands to check: java -version
         git --version
         svn --version